reschoene/taskplanneraws/README.md

 ```

-## Running the application in dev mode
+# Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+As this is a quarkus application, you can run it using its developer mode that enables live coding using:
 ```shell script
 ./gradlew quarkusDev
 ```